 A: Your UPM will visit your class during the first week of every semester.
 There, they will give your there contact information, including their TAMU email.
 Feel free to use this email, or contact your UPM via the mail option on elearning.
-If you would like to come see your UPM in person, feel free to stop by the office during office hours, which are posted on the TAMU UPM facebook page and the office door (Harrington Tower room 210).
+If you would like to come see your UPM in person, feel free to stop by the office during office hours, which are posted on the office door and in the Hours section of this website.

 Q: How do I order from the UPM Scholastic fundraiser?

 A: Please check out the Scholastic Orders tab under Learn More.